-How can we establish that the expression “the beginning” did not mean the beginning of all time?
-By reasoning on the words of Psalms 90:2.
-Notice it says that God is “from everlasting to everlasting.”
-Not only he will always be, but he has always been.
-Humans may have difficulty comprehending this, but: God has ALWAYS BEEN.
+How can we establish that the expression “the beginning” does not refer to the beginning of time?
+By scrutinizing the words of Psalms 90:2.
+Notice it says God is “from everlasting to everlasting.”
+Not only will he always be, but he has always been.
+Being human, we may have difficulty comprehending this, but: God has always been.
 He had no beginning.
 Hence, there was no “beginning of all time.”
-This reasoning is supported by 1 Timothy 1:17.
+This reasoning is supported by 1 Timothy 1:17 and by Jude 25.

 What?
 Here it says heaven cannot contain God.
 So how could this refer to his dwelling place?
 It can’t.
 In the first instance (verse 30) it was speaking of God’s dwelling place, the spiritual heavens.
 But in this instance, it is talking about the physical heavens or universe, with its stars, galaxies, etc., which God created and is mentioned in Genesis 1:1.
-Yes, God is larger than our physical universe, and lives outside that realm.
+He couldn’t dwell on the earth.
+He is far larger than that Yes, God is larger than our physical universe, and lives outside that realm.
 What “image” does this description bring to your mind?

 OK.
 So far we have “In the beginning…” It continues “God created…”.
 These are two decisive words.
 “God” and “created”.
 Why at Genesis 1:26 did it say “Let us MAKE man in our image…?
 It’s an entirely different Hebrew word.
 We’ll get to that in just a moment.
 When Jesus worked alongside his father, he was indeed a “master worker”.
 This activity is described figuratively in Proverbs 8:22-31.
 So what can we say?
-That God alone created the starting materials and, together with Jesus, they then made everything in existence.
+That God alone created the starting materials but it was together with Jesus they made everything in existence.

 So read your Bible most attentively!
 There is much to be learned in so doing!
 If you lack a Bible and you wish to read God’s Word online, I suggest JW.org.
 You can gain access to the Bible and many helpful publications, absolutely free of charge.